Ramadan and Lent Reflection

 FODIP has developed specialised methods and approaches for dialogue and understanding perspectives other than one’s own.

-In our 12 year history, FODIP has been privileged to work with many organisations and faith institutions across the UK.
+Since 2008, FODIP has been privileged to work with many organisations and faith institutions across the UK.

 We can provide help and expert advice, including at national level and have provided one-off workshops, events and training.